-In the Gospel according to Matthew, in the famous judgment scene of chapter 25, when the King says to the just, "I was in prison...,"some translations go on,"... and you visited me."
-It is important to visit the prisoners, to remember their names, to pray for them and bring the message of redemption.
-But the Greek verb in the text is from the same root from which we get "episcope" -- and it means to see to, to be concerned for and to act in the interests of, to make the well-being, inclusion, and reconciliation of the prisoners our business.
-The just who inherit the Kingdom are those who become the pastors of the inmates; and as the rest of that scene makes clear, it is not in a disembodied spiritual sense that we are shepherds.
+In the Gospel according to Matthew, in the judgment scene of chapter 25, when the King says to the just, "I was in prison...," most translations go on, "... and you visited me."
+It is important to visit the prisoners, to remember their names, pray for them and bring the message of redemption.
+But the Greek verb in the text is from the same root from which we get "episcope" -- and it means to see to, to be concerned for, to act in the interests of; to make the well-being, inclusion, and reconciliation of the prisoners our business.
+The just who inherit the Kingdom are those who become pastors of the inmates; and as that scene makes clear, it is not in a disembodied spiritual sense that we are shepherds.
 In order to "visit" in the sense required by the Gospel, we will have to understand the unjust patterns and dismantle them.